 About Terri Norton

 Dr. Terri R. Norton is associate professor of Construction Engineering and Architectural Engineering at the University of Nebraska–Lincoln (UNL).
-She also serves as the construction engineering program coordinator.
 Dr. Norton's research focuses on the effects natural hazards have on civil structures, disaster debris management and sustainability.
 Dr. Norton currently serves as the principal investigator (PI) on a Nebraska Department of Roads (NDOR) grant to assess phased construction of bridges, a US Geological Survey (USGS) grant to assess disaster debris management for a tsunami scenario along the California coast and served as the PI on a Department of Energy (DOE) Energy Efficiency and Conservation Block Grant with the City of Omaha and the Kiewit Building Group to perform energy audits of city buildings and develop a data monitoring tool.
 She has also worked on the seismic assessment of a collapsed ancient roman temple in Turkey, to assist in the reconstruction.